rusic/documentation/widgets/v2/company-address.md

 Add a company address widget to your template.

 You can add a company address widget to your template which contains the company address in the 'manage shared contact' section.
-The widget can be later customised within the BaseKit Editor.
+The widget can be later customised within the Editor.

 ## Examples